buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.2.10: fix issue with tests.js first in karma.files
 * 0.2.9: fix problem when no bower deps
 * 0.2.8: add support for coverage
 * 0.2.7: revert connect to 2.x